Cannabis social justice organizations are still not happy despite attempts to improve the bill to secure sufficient votes by conceding points.

-Their third demand is “to allow the Office of Minority, Disabled Veterans and Women Cannabis Business Development to oversee the allocation of the Social Equity Excise Fee and 70% of cannabis tax revenue designated to community reinvestment in impact zone communities.”
+Their third demand is “allow the Office of Minority, Disabled Veterans and Women Cannabis Business Development to oversee the allocation of the Social Equity Excise Fee and 70% of cannabis tax revenue designated to community reinvestment in impact zone communities.”

 The cannabis social justice advocates argued against a license cap saying, “artificial licensing caps ensure that licenses will be distributed to the well-connected few and limits diversity in ownership and will limit the revenue raised through the Social Equity Excise Fee for community reinvestment.”

-For microbusinesses, they said that “To incentivize local entrepreneurship, microbusinesses should be allowed to submit quantity cap increase requests at any time for approval to the Commission.
-Additionally, microbusinesses should be afforded the opportunity to convert to full scale cannabis operations after three years from the date the business begins operating.”
+For microbusinesses, they said, “To incentivize local entrepreneurship, microbusinesses should be allowed to submit quantity cap increase requests at any time for approval to the Commission.
+Additionally, microbusinesses should be afforded the opportunity to convert to full-scale cannabis operations after three years from the date the business begins operating.”

-The cannabis social justice advocates also want delivery licenses ensured as a specific license category, saying, “to provide economic opportunity for all, meet consumer and patient demand and eliminate the illicit market, there must be a fair and safe delivery mechanism.
+The cannabis social justice advocates also want delivery licenses ensured as a specific license category.
+They said, “to provide economic opportunity for all, meet consumer and patient demand, and eliminate the illicit market, there must be a fair and safe delivery mechanism.
 This begins with the inclusion of a stand-alone license category.”